 When we got back we were joined by R’s friend and his fiancé.
 That night we decided to head to Rock Bottom again as we had liked it so much the previous time.
 There were bands playing as well which made us all more eager to go.

 The first band that played were pretty good and played some quality songs but the next band completely blew us away!
 AVADE had such an amazing energy and stage presence, they played a fantastic set and had us all dancing from start to finish and then begging for more songs.

 At one point the lead singer was up on the tables playing guitar and then jumping and dancing among the crowd and it was just amazing.
 Honestly, if they are playing in your corner of the world, I would definitely recommend taking the time to go and see them play!
 All my South African friends were impressed and said it was one of the best live local bands they had seen.

 They kindly let me use some of their photos from the gig…

-The next day we found out about another a water theme park, so obviously we grabbed our things and headed out the door.
+The next day we found out about a water theme park nearby, so obviously we grabbed our things and headed out the door.
 I may or may not have already mentioned previously how much of a big kid I am when it comes to water theme parks!

 We arrived, got changed, picked a spot on the grass for our stuff and headed for the slides.